IEntin/ClientServer/README.md

 Using both bidirectional named pipes and tcp.\
 Lockless.
 Processing batches of requests  without locking.\
 Business logic, tasks multithreading, and communication layer are completely decoupled.\
 Memory pooling.
-Business logic, compression and most of fifo procrssing are not allocating.\
+Business logic, compression and most of fifo processing are not allocating.\
 Business logic here is an example of financial calculations.\
 It can be replaced with any other batch processing from a different field, not necessarily financial.